 So why not roads?
 Indeed, solar road projects are gaining interest around the world, and some promise to even charge electric cars while moving.
 The Netherlands built the first solar road, a bike path, in 2014.
 France announced a bolder move in January—over the next five years, it plans to install 1,000 kilometers (621 miles) of solar roads, designed to supply power to five million people.
+That's not all.
 The Netherlands Gets The World's First Solar-Powered Bike Lane.
 This story was originally published by City Lab and is reproduced here as part of the Climate Desk collaboration.

 The so-called SolaRoad is the result of a collaboration among the private sector, government, and academia.
 Do-it-yourself CRISPR genome editing kits bring genetic engineering to your kitchen bench.
 Biology Loz Blain November 11, 2015 CRISPR genome editing is one of the most significant, world-changing technologies of our era, allowing scientists to make incredibly precise cut n' paste edits to the DNA of living organisms.

 The Rise of Renewables The days of fossil fuels may finally be numbered.
 A new report states that renewable energy now accounts for a quarter of the world’s power.
 REN21 published a global status report for renewables, highlighting that renewable energy was already supplying about 23.7% of global electricity by the end of 2015.
 Royal Canadian Mint sells Mintchip digital payments platform to Toronto's nanoPay.
 The Royal Canadian Mint is ending its experiment with digital payments, selling off its MintChip platform to Toronto-based financial startup nanoPay.

 The government agency developed MintChip as a secure way to send and spend money online, launching the project in April 2012 and showing off its first implementation in 2014.
 Consumers could use MintChip with a mobile device at a cash register or send money with a text message, email or potentially a social media message.
 NanoPay CEO Laurence Cooke says the goal is for MintChip to replace cash as a go-to source for what he calls frictionless transactions, without the hassle and fees of payments linked to credit cards or bank accounts.

 The system works much like a pre-loaded credit card, with consumers able to deposit value on their MintChip wallet from their bank account or credit card.
 Artificial intelligence: What is deep learning?
 Scientists have fed an artificially intelligent system with Daily Mail articles so it can learn how natural language works.

 Nano-sized entities made of DNA that are able to perform the same kind of logic operations as a silicon-based computer have been introduced into a living animal.
 The DNA computers – known as origami robots because they work by folding and unfolding strands of DNA – travel around the insect's body and interact with each other, as well as the insect's cells.
 When they uncurl, they can dispense drugs carried in their folds.
 "DNA nanorobots could potentially carry out complex programs that could one day be used to diagnose or treat diseases with unprecedented sophistication," says Daniel Levner, a bioengineer at the Wyss Institute at Harvard University.